softkave/fimidara-server-node/notes/now.md

 - confirm what error is returned when file is not found
 - Make api params naming and format consistent.
 If data, use data, if resource name, use resource name
 - Validate that client assigned token provided resource ID is unique, and add it to the other endpoints, and write unit tests for it
+- Change token expiry to ISO string
+- Store all dates and times as utc
+- Send email and notification to removed collaborators